 That’s where SEO (search engine optimization) comes in.
 SEO is essentially exactly as the name sounds, it’s a process carried out in order to positively affect the ranking of a webpage on any given search engine.
 Since sites like Google and Bing follow intense algorithms, SEO masters need to follow certain tips in order to convince search engines that their website is worthy of the infamous first page rankings, or even the number 1 result.

 For anyone who wants to create an online presence, and a successful one at that, SEO is of utmost importance.
-The hardest part is always starting, so here is a list of the best SEO tips for beginners in 2017.
+The hardest part is always starting, so here is a list of the best SEO tips for beginners and small businesses.

 SEO Tip #1: Content Matters